olcaar/Alien-Shooter/README.md

 #  Laser Defender
+Laser Defender is a shooting game in which the player controls a spaceship by moving it across the screen and firing at hordes of aliens.
+The aim is to eliminate as much aliens as possible to get high score.
+there are 3 types of enemies including Boss spaceship.
+the healte is displayed at the top left of the screen and the score on the top right.
 Laser Defender is a game made with Unity Game Engine and all scripts written in C#.